knudcb28/Crown-Clothing/README.md

 # Crown Clothing

-Crown Clothing a functional e-commerce react app that uses Google Firebase for authentication.
+Crown Clothing an e-commerce app that uses React.js and Google Firebase for authentication.

 ## Installation